synqs/ArduinoThermoControlWeb/README.md

 # TODO

- 1. Make the config site look better.
+ 1. Verify the connections cleaner.
  2. Send the last data to the hdf5 file.
  3. Plots and nicer table ?

 # Installation